 The Deaton Scholars Program is the student arm of the Deaton Institute.
-DSP engages undergraduate, graduate, and professional students from every college and discipline at the University of Missouri in the fight against global poverty and hunger.
+DSP engages undergraduate, graduate, and professional students from every college and discipline in the fight against global poverty and hunger.

-The mission of the Deaton Scholars Program is to provide a platform for University of Missouri students to:
+The mission of the Deaton Scholars Program is to provide a platform for students to:

 - Explore the value of interdisciplinary teamwork,